 - Sentimental Spots: Head to “your” spot to make yet another memory somewhere close to your heart.

-- Fortune Cookie: Make your own with a special question inside.
+- Fortune Cookie: Have your own custom-made with a special question inside.
 Have them open yours the next time you order takeout.

 - Creative Writing: Write your partner a poem or story titled The Story of Us.
 Make your proposal the final line.